azadbolour/eagerwords.com/BACKLOG.md

 - See TODO and FUTURE comments in the code base.

-- On initial startup - check that at least the english dictionary exists in the specified directory.
+- On initial startup - check that at least the English dictionary exists in the specified directory.
 If not abort.

 - Clean up tests.